35+ Unique Gifts from Barcelona You’ll Love to Bring Home

 Best Food Gifts from Barcelona

-These are some of the best food gifts from Barcelona for the food lover in your life:
+These are some of the best food souvenirs from Barcelona for food lovers:

 16. Turrón